-Section 5: Financial Aid:
+- Section 5: Financial Aid

-Other Considerations for Financial Aid
+- Other Considerations for Financial Aid

 Attended Another School?
 Overlapping Financial Aid

 Federal aid received at another institution may impact the amount of federal aid that a student may receive at Walden.
 As required by federal regulations, Walden participates in the federal transfer monitoring process whereby the U.S. Department of Education may take up to 90 days into the start of the student’s first term or payment period to notify Walden that the student has federal aid offered at another institution that overlaps their enrollment dates at Walden.
 The Office of Financial Aid may not be able to make an initial financial aid offer, may make an initial financial aid offer at a reduced amount, or may have to cancel or reduce aid that has already been offered if it receives information that the student has applied for and/or received federal aid at another institution for an overlapping period.
-For example, if the academic year at the student’s prior institution ends even 1 day after the start quarter/semester, subscription period, or financial aid academic year at Walden, the student has an overlapping period and Walden must deduct aid received at the other institution from the student’s annual eligibility at Walden.
+For example, if the academic year at the student’s prior institution ends even 1 day after the start of the quarter/semester, subscription period, or financial aid academic year at Walden, the student has an overlapping period and Walden must deduct aid received at the other institution from the student’s annual eligibility at Walden.
 For Walden programs that allow midterm starts, the start date of the full term is used to determine if there is an overlap with the prior institution.

 To prevent duplication of the living allowance between schools, Walden must remove the living allowance from the student’s cost of attendance at Walden during periods of overlapping enrollment.
 Students must make alternative arrangements for payment if they become ineligible for federal aid based on aid received at another institution.

-Financial Aid Annual Award Year Definition
+Financial Aid Academic Year Definition

 Residency Policy